cal-overflow/serverless-minecraft-server-platform/README.md

-# Minecraft Server
+# Serverless Minecraft Server Platform

 This repository is an archive of an abandoned project.
-The project is a serverless Minecraft server built with a variety of AWS resources (most notably ECS). \
+The project is a platform that would allow users to have their very own serverless Minecraft  server built with a variety of AWS resources (most notably ECS).
+The platform is scalable such that other games could be implemented. \
 Learn more about the project and its complexities [here](https://cal-overflow.dev/post/serverless-minecraft-servers).

 #### Project structure